cytopia/pwncat/share/doc/installation.rst

 Windows
 -------

-There is currently no package for Windows, so you are adviced to install it via `pip <https://pypi.org/project/pwncat/>`_.
+There is currently no package for Windows, so you are adviced to install it via `pip <https://pypi.org/project/pwncat/>`_ or `GitHub <https://github.com/cytopia/pwncat>`_.
 If you want to package it, please contact me.

 \*BSD
 -----

-There is currently no package for \*BSD, so you are adviced to install it via `pip <https://pypi.org/project/pwncat/>`_.
+There is currently no package for \*BSD, so you are adviced to install it via `pip <https://pypi.org/project/pwncat/>`_ or `GitHub <https://github.com/cytopia/pwncat>`_.
 If you want to package it, please contact me.